wdi-sf-jan/rails-todo-assessment/README.md

 Fork, clone, and pull down this repo.

-When you are done with at least the minimum requirements, push your code up, and issue a pull request against the source repo, so we may look at your code and give you feedback.
+When you are done with at least the minimum requirements, or if the time isup, push your code up, and issue a pull request against the source repo, so we may look at your code and give you feedback.

-This is open book, but is not collaborative.
+This is open book and open google, but is not collaborative.
 You need to prove to yourselves that you can do the basics all on your own.

+Demonstrate that you’ve learned basic ruby, rails, and git concepts while working on this exercise.

 ## Minimum Requirements